The tragic death of Peanut the Squirrel and the Human-Animal Bond.

 --

-11-year-old me and Seymour, the baby squirrel I found and rescued in 1992
+11-year-old me and Seymour the squirrel in 1992

 Last week, the New York Department of Environmental Conservation committed a cruel and unnecessary injustice against an orphaned squirrel and the couple who cared for him for over seven years.